celestiaorg/docs/nodes/consensus-node.md

 ##### Validator node

-The reccomendations here are assuming that the validator node is isolated from other responsiblities other than voting and proposing.
+The recommendations here are assuming that the validator node is isolated from other responsiblities other than voting and proposing.
 It is optimized to store as little data as possible.

 `config.toml`: